-DEFINITION: A chronic multisystem autoimmune connective tissue disorder that manifests with a broad spectrum of clinical phenotypes.

-Prevalence rates of 3.3-8.8/100,000 children.
-Median age of onset between 11-12 yr.: female predominance varies from 4:1before puberty to 8:1 afterward.
+- DEFINITION: A multiorgan rheumatologic disease characterized by widespread inflammation of the blood vessels and connective tissue with skin and visceral manifestations. - Prevalence rates of 4-250/100,000, onset before 8yr of age, female predominance varies from 4:1before puberty to 8:1 afterward.